tonyelhabr/bdb2021/README.md

 targeted receiver is more likely to result in higher EPA (good for the offense) given that the pass is completed.
 The implications of a traditional machine learning approach agree with the causal findings.
-Finally, despite the holistic lack of a meaningful relationship between EPA and the two treatments, the individual descriptive results (for both offensive and defensive players) derived from identifying pick routes and defensive coverage seemed to agree with anecdotal knowledge.
+Finally, despite the generally insignificant relationships between EPA and the two treatments, the individual descriptive results (for both offensive and defensive players) derived from identifying pick routes and defensive coverage seemed to agree with anecdotal knowledge.

-1. As discussed later, I refer to individual coverage of the targeted receiver as “non-man” if the assigned defender for a given receiver at the time of the throw is not the same as the assigned defender at the time of the snap.
+[1] As discussed later, I refer to individual coverage of the targeted receiver as “non-man” if the assigned defender for a given receiver at the time of the throw is not the same as the assigned defender at the time of the snap.
 Put another way, it’s basically anything that is not distinctly man coverage, which certainly includes zone, but which may also include “matchup” man coverage.

-2. I also experimented with using EPA and win probability added (WPA) from the `{nflfastR}` package, but I ultimately found them to be redundant since they lead to the same results.
+[2] I also experimented with using EPA and win probability added (WPA) from the `{nflfastR}` package, but I ultimately found them to be redundant since they lead to the same results.

-3. EPA is derived from EP, taking the difference between plays.
+[3] EPA is derived from EP, taking the difference between plays.

-4. Arguably there is some data leakage here since we are implicitly telling the model where the targeted receiver is at the time of the snap.
+[4] Arguably there is some data leakage here since we are implicitly telling the model where the targeted receiver is at the time of the snap.

-5. I think I have to stay away from using intra-play features (e.g. location of receiver at time of throw) since the original EPA model features are at the play-level (unless I were to build out an intra-play, continuous EPA model).
+[5] I think I have to stay away from using intra-play features (e.g. location of receiver at time of throw) since the original EPA model features are at the play-level (unless I were to build out an intra-play, continuous EPA model).
 On the other hand, the starting position of players, as well as the other tracking features I’ve includes, seem like fair game to me.

-6. Of course, EPA is non-linear, so my choice of model may be questionable.
+[6] Of course, EPA is non-linear, so my choice of model may be questionable.
 My justification is that I’ll ultimately end up using linear regression with the same features after adjusting for the propensity scores (fitted probabilities from the propensity score model), so it makes sense to me to use a linear framework.

-7. While I deemed regression with appropriate interactions sufficient for modeling the non-linear nature of EPA, I think it becomes overwhelming in this case, so I’ve resorted to a non-linear modeling framework.
+[7] While I deemed regression with appropriate interactions sufficient for modeling the non-linear nature of EPA, I think it becomes overwhelming in this case, so I’ve resorted to a non-linear modeling framework.